Other Shade Trees

 Golden Rain Tree

 This tree is the perfect small to medium-sized shade tree, growing no more than 30 feet tall.
 Every tree is unique, with a twisted trunk and rounded crown of large leaves divided into many leaflets.
-In summer it is covered with sprays of golden flowers that can be 18 inches long, and by fall these have turned into remarkable clusters of pink-toned inflated ‘lanterns’ that even when they finally fall are wonderful to see in your garden.
+In summer, the Golden Rain Tree is covered with sprays of golden flowers that can be 18 inches long, and by fall these have turned into remarkable clusters of pink-toned inflated ‘lanterns’ that even when they finally fall are wonderful to see in your garden.

 Royal Empress Tree

 Bring royalty into your garden – well, it will feel like that when you grow this tree, because it has dramatic lavender-pink flowers all over its bare branches in spring.
-After that it will leaf-out into a beautiful tree that grows perhaps 40 feet or more in height, spreading widely too, and throwing wonderful shade all across your lawn.
+After that the Royal Empress will leaf-out into a beautiful tree that grows perhaps 40 feet or more in height, spreading widely too, and throwing wonderful shade all across your lawn.

 Weeping Giant Sequoia